Robust Adversarial Attacks Detection based on Explainable Deep Reinforcement Learning For UAV Guidance and Planning: Experiments and Results

-In Fig. 18, the distance to goal SHAP value has little effect on the turning decision from the DDPG-APF due to this input having no information relevant to this decision.
+In Fig. 13, the distance to goal SHAP value has little effect on the turning decision from the DDPG-APF due to this input having no information relevant to this decision.
 The bearing SHAP value tracks the bearing directly by trying to turn the drone back to a bearing of 0 at all times.
 The depth image SHAP value responds to the obstacles in the drone's path.
 When the drone is forced from the 0\degree bearing by an obstacle, the bearing SHAP value will increase in magnitude to turn the drone back, but the depth image SHAP value will stay high to keep the drone from turning back into the obstacle.
-This behaviour is shown in Fig. 18 between time steps 8 and 16.
-After this up to time step 24, the drone lines up to fly through a gap between the obstacles so significant variations in the yaw rate occur.
-There is a short period where the drone flies straight through the gap.
-The final section is a straight flight to the goal, but as the goal becomes closer, the bearing will change quickly with even small movements leading to the large oscillations shown in the figure.
+This behaviour is shown in Fig. 13 between time steps 25 and 33.
+In Fig. 14, the sum of the SHAP values is almost the same as the decision made by the model.
+There is a slight difference that is constant across the whole run.
+This value describes the natural tendency for the model to turn one way without outside input.